deepjs/deepjs/DOCS/transparencies.md

 		so the chain should throw an error "chain is cealed ! promise(s) listening it. no more handle could be added. breaking code : there is a probleme in your pattern." when adding handles after chain ceal.
 This error should not be catched by the chain it self.

-		the cealed flags need to be setted to false (if previously true - and reseted to true after) when injecting chain handler in done/fail : because they are internal chain jobs, and will maybe added asynch (and so after promise listeners).
+		the 'ceal' flags need to be setted to false (if previously true - and reseted to true after) when injecting chain handler in done/fail : because they are internal chain jobs, and will maybe added asynch (and so after promise listeners).
 		But as they are played from within done/fail : they are always been executed follwing transparencies/return rules, and before any rejection or chain ending.

 		we could always ask a promise on a chain : if chain was ended (rejected or resolved) : the promise will run immediatly.